Noise-induced Effects in Collective Dynamics and Inferring Local Interactions from Data: Characterising noise-induced states from data

+However, if the data was available at a coarser resolution, we may not find the optimum $\delta t$ as depicted by Figure~\ref{fig:optimum-dt}I \& K. For example, if the time interval between consecutive data points is more than the optimum $\delta t$, we find that the smallest time step of such coarser time series yields minimum error in the reconstruction (Figure~\ref{fig:optimum-dt}J \& L).
+Indeed, this is the reason why we find that the best reconstruction of the stochastic term in figure~\ref{fig:data_both_models} corresponds to $\delta t=1$.

-Finally, we confirm that the method of construction of SDE from simulated data is valid for different parameter values of the individual-based model (Appendix Fig.~\ref{fig:param}).
+Finally, we confirm that the method of construction of SDE from simulated data of the individual-based models is consistent for different parameter values in models (Appendix section~B).
 Reassuringly, in all the cases, the data-derived deterministic and stochastic functions match not only the qualitative features of the analytically expected functions but also quantitatively.